Skippy the Bush Kangaroo: Popularity and awards

+All three series of Skippy plus The Intruders have been released on DVD.
 The series sold around the world, reportedly shown in 128 countries.
 It is still being shown in some countries, some 51 years after it was made.
+Lee Robinson says the series only recovered its costs in 1976.

 Broadcast history

 Domestic

 The show was produced for global distribution and filmed in colour.
 It premiered outside of Australia.
 The domestic premiere in Sydney (on TCN-9) and Melbourne (GTV-9) was Monday evening, 5 February 1968.

 The Nine Network readily repeated the series several times after Australian television switched to colour transmission in 1975.
 In 2009, the Nine Network began to rerun the series in a graveyard slot in the early hours of the morning.

-In 2013, 9Gem started showing Skippy at 6:30am.
+In 2013, 9Gem started showing Skippy at 6:30 am.